-- Buildings with very low heat demand (e.g. <10 W/m2). - Homes with buffer zones for heat absorption or dissipation with high thermal mass.
+- buildings with very low heat demand (e.g. <10 W/m2). - buildings with buffer zones for heat absorption or dissipation with high thermal mass.

-In normal circumstances, the installation of thermostatic radiator valves in wet central heating systems is likely to be economically feasible.
+Note: in normal circumstances, the installation of thermostatic radiator valves in wet central heating systems is likely to be economically feasible.